kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.2.md

 If anyeone has any optimizations to do something smarter, it would be very interesting to hear!

-## Other Features:
+## Other Important Changes

-TODO(Guodong): Write better
+### Enhanced String Features
+We've added two important features to enhance Kùzu's ability to store and process strings:

+1) the support of UTF-8 characters.
+With the help of [utf8proc](https://github.com/JuliaStrings/utf8proc), Kùzu now can support UTF-8 strings;
+2) the support of [pattern matching](../cypher/expressions/functions/pattern-matching.md) with strings.
+Kùzu supports regular expression with Cypher's `=~` operator, which will return true if its pattern mathces the entire input string.
+For example: `RETURN 'abc' =~ '.*(b|d).*';`.

-- CASE
+### CASE Expression
-- Enhancements to Strings: regexes and UTF-8..
-- XYZ
+We've added [CASE](../cypher/expressions/case-expression.md) for conditional expressions.
+Two forms ([Simple Form](../cypher/expressions/case-expression.md#simple-form) and [General Form](../cypher/expressions/case-expression.md#general-form)) of CASE expression are supported.

+### ALTER/DROP/SET/DELETE
+We added [ALTER TABLE](../cypher/ddl.md#alter-table) and [DROP TABLE](../cypher/ddl.md#drop-table) DDL statements.
+After creating a new table, you can now drop it, rename it, and alter it by adding new columns, renaming or dropping existing columns.

+Besides schema level changes, you can change properties of existing nodes/rels with [SET](../cypher/data-manipulation-clauses/set.md) statements, and remove existing nodes/rels with [DELETE](../cypher/data-manipulation-clauses/delete.md) statements.

+### Disable Relationships with Multiple Source or Destination Labels
-- Removal of relationships that can be between multiple source or destionation labels.
+We now no longer support defining a relationship between multiple source or destination labels.
--
+This is to simplify our storage.
+But please let us know if you have strong use cases on this.

 Enjoy our new release and don't forget to donate to the earthquake victims.

-*by Kùzu team, 02-13-2023, Waterloo, ON, Canada**
+*by Kùzu team, 02-13-2023, Waterloo, ON, Canada*

 [^1]: For Türkiye two other organizations are [AFAD](https://en.afad.gov.tr/earthquake-campaign), which is the public institute for coordinating natural disaster response and [Akut](https://www.akut.org.tr/en/donation), a volunteer-based and highly organized search and rescue group.
 For Syria, another campaign I can recommend is [Molham Team](https://molhamteam.com/en/campaigns/439?fbclid=IwAR3_t443XME9Gh0r75KM4VpQ58WLNPd8w8tyMV2JprdObwecPwhWAdX2FOQ), which is an organization founded by Syrian refugee students.